This page outlines information about impacts to your study experience due to COVID-19. Information here will be

 First Nations student support chevron_right

-We continue to provide professional and dedicated support for all Aboriginal and Torres Strait Islander students, regardless of whether you’re studying on-campus, online or by mixed mode.
+We continue to provide professional and dedicated support for all First Nations students, regardless of whether you’re studying on-campus, online or by mixed mode.
 Our First Nations Student Centres on campus are now open.

 International students chevron_right

 Support for international students in New South Wales

 The New South Wales Government is funding up to 20 weeks of free accommodation for vulnerable international students in NSW during the current COVID-19 pandemic.